Information Processing by Neuron Populations in the Central Nervous System: A Theory of the Mathematical Structure of Data and Operations: The algebra of convex cones

-Formally, we define a {\em finite convex cone} as the set of conical combinations $\sum_k \lambda_k \myvec{v}_k$, where the $\lambda_k$ are non-negative real numbers and the vectors $\myvec{v}_k$ belong to a {\em finite} subset of real Hilbert space $H$ termed a {\em frame} for $a$.
+A {\em frame} $F_a=\{\myvec{v}_1,\ldots,\myvec{v}_m\}\subset H$ for a cone $a$ is a finite set whose non-negative linear combinations generate $a$.
+A cone possessing such a frame is called {\em finitely generated}.
+Unless stated otherwise, a {\em cone} in this paper means a finitely generated convex cone in a real Hilbert space $H$.

+More generally, for any subset $c$ of $H$, let $\Conic(c)$ denote the smallest closed convex cone containing $c$.
+More precisely,

+where the overbar denotes closure in the norm topology of $H$.
+In particular, a cone with frame $F_a$ can be written as

+where the non-negative scalars $\lambda_k$ are the conic-combination coefficients.
+Since a frame contains finitely many vectors, its conic hull is polyhedral within the finite-dimensional space $\operatorname{span}(F_a)$ and is consequently closed in $H$.
+The overbar therefore has no effect in this case.
+This remains true when $H$ itself is infinite-dimensional.
+For example, the frame vectors may be vector-valued wavelets in $L_2([0,T];\mathbb{R}^n)$, while their span remains finite-dimensional and closed.
+The term ``finite cone'' is sometimes used for this construction, but ``finitely generated'' states the intended property more precisely.

 The frame vectors can be visualized as the ribs of an umbrella with the cap at the origin, or as the flowers in a bouquet.
-Although general convex cones are proper invariants, finiteness is convenient in the study for practical purposes such as representation and computer implementation, where a finite set of vectors suffice to represent the cone, and we can apply induction over frames for proofs.
+Although more general convex cones are also possible invariants, finite generation is convenient for representation and computer implementation and permits induction over frames.
+When a result is stated for a cone that is not assumed to be finitely generated, we require it to be a {\em closed convex cone}; closedness is the hypothesis that guarantees existence of its metric projection.